Abimbola Fashola

-Abimbola Fashola (born 6 April 1965) is a former First Lady of Lagos State and spouse of Babatunde Fashola.
+Abimbola Emmanuela Fashola (born 6 April 1965) is a Nigerian administrator and former First Lady of Lagos State.
+She served as First Lady from 2007 to 2015 during the administration of her husband, Babatunde Fashola.

-Early life and career
+Early life and education

-Abimbola Emmanuela Fashola was born on 6 April 1965, in Ibadan, the capital of Oyo State, southwestern Nigeria.
+Abimbola Emmanuela Fashola was born on 6 April 1965 in Ibadan, present-day Oyo State, Nigeria.

-She was trained as secretary at the Lagoon Secretarial College in Lagos, where she obtained a diploma certificate.
-She later received a certificate in Computer Science from the University of Lagos.
+She attended Lagoon Secretarial College, Lagos, where she obtained a diploma in Secretarial Studies before later obtaining a certificate in Computer Science from the University of Lagos.